-Based on the number of instruction spaces and a minimum of 63-65 hours each week of availability the overall average utilization of only scheduled classrooms by instruction is approximately 23%.
+Based on the number of instruction spaces and a minimum of 40-65 hours each week of availability the overall average utilization of only scheduled classrooms by instruction is approximately 21% for Fall 2024.
 Continued evaluation is in progress as the College implements new scheduling software to manage both academic and non-academic space use.
 The new scheduling software will provide a fuller understanding of utilization across all spaces that accurately reflects academic and non-academic space use, which includes community use.